 Out of the box, both admin and user passwords are blank by default.
 Only the admin can change passwords.
-Passwords are limited to a length of 12 characters, and should conform to hex-decimal format (you may use any number from 0 - 9 and any letter from A - F).
+Passwords are limited to a length of 12 characters, and should conform to hex-decimal format (you may use any number 0 - 9 and any letter from A - F).

 IMPORTANT!
 Do not lose the admin password.
 To reset the admin password requires physical access to the unit and it would be necessary to contact IPCopper tech support for assistance.
 IPCopper tech support would not be able to remotely reset the password, however, they can provide specific instructions on how the reset the password.
-This process may require a firmware upgrade.
-Please note it may be necessary to send the unit to IPCopper tech support to have the password reset.
+Please note that in some circumstances, it may be necessary to send the unit to IPCopper tech support to have the password reset.